 Apply now to earn your degree in this fast growing field.

 Hands-on scientific inquiry is one of the most exciting and meaningful ways to learn, and that is particularly true for students with learning differences.
-The principles of scientific investigation will form the foundation of the Life Sciences program—and as with all other Landmark academic programs, the Life Sciences program will be integrated with the College’s proven program to develop effective learning strategies and assistive technology skills.
+The principles of scientific investigation will form the foundation of the Life Sciences program—and as with all our other academic programs, the Life Sciences program will be integrated with the College’s proven program to develop effective learning strategies and assistive technology skills.

 Apply now to be part of this exciting degree program.